LeDanieI/Transformer3DRegistrationModel/README.md

 # Swin-transformed based rigid registration model

-Swin-transformer based rigid registration model trained on MRI brain images.
+Transformer-based rigid registration model trained on 3D MRI brain images.
 This repository is used for educational purposes on several topics.

 ## Requirements